 While insurance companies will collect statements, you can do everything in your power to collect evidence that supports your claims and can solve discrepancies in your case.
 Pictures are a great form of evidence, including pictures of any relevant traffic control devices in your accident, skid marks, damage to your car, and even pictures of any visible injuries.

-Injured in a drunk driving accident?
-Call The Stewart Law Firm, PLLC today at (512) 271-5112 to request a case evaluation!
+At The Stewart Law Firm, we truly care about our clients.
+If you’ve been injured in a drunk driving accident, call The Stewart Law Firm today at (512) 271-5112 to request a case evaluation!